LinetLydia/Project-3/README.md

 4. ROC - AUC Score: To measure the model's ability to distinguish between the classes (churned vs non-churned).
 5. Cross - Validation: To evaluate the robustness and generalizability of the models.

-The Random Forest model outperformed the others, with an accuracy of 92.9% and an ROC - AUC score of 0.91.
-The XGBoost model also showed strong  performance, while Logistic Regression provided lower accuracy and was used primarily for comparison.
+XGBoost was the best performer because of its quick execution and great precision.
+Additionally, the Random Forest Classifier performed well, with a ROC-AUC score of 0.91 and an accuracy of 92.9%.
+Lower accuracy was offered by logistic regression, which was mostly employed for comparison.

 ### Conclusion

-The Random Forest Classifier emerged as the best-performing model for predicting customer churn in this dataset, achieving high accuracy and good balance in precision and recall.
-The insights from the model can be used by the telecom company to proactively identify customers at risk of churning and implement retention strategies.
-This project highlights the importance of data preparation, feature engineering and model selection in developing an effective churn prediction system.
+The best model for forecasting customer attrition was XGBoost, which demonstrated strong performance and excellent accuracy.
+The telecom business can utilize the findings from this model to proactively identify customers who are at risk of leaving and adopt focused retention measures, such better customer assistance and personalized offers.
+This study demonstrates how important feature engineering, model selection, and data preparation are to creating a successful churn prediction system.